alex-neal/mars_cnn/mars_CNN.md

     84/84 [==============================] - 1s 17ms/step - loss: 0.2300 - accuracy: 0.9241 - val_loss: 0.5118 - val_accuracy: 0.8569

-*** comment on validation accuracy ***
+The early stopping function halted training after the 24th epoch.
+At this point, the training accuracy was 92.4%, and the validation accuracy was 85.7%.

 Let's visualize the training history.
-The following code, adapted from [Jason Brownlee's article](https://machinelearningmastery.com/display-deep-learning-model-training-history-in-keras/), plots loss and accuracy as a function of epochs for both the training and validation sets.
+The following code, adapted from an article by Jason Brownlee [[3]](#3), plots loss and accuracy as a function of epochs for both the training and validation sets.

 ```python
 plt.figure(figsize=(15,5))
 plt.subplot(1,2,1)
 plt.plot(history.history['accuracy'])